 - Full-time study

-- For the 2019 offering, the DAN Department of Management & Organizational Studies will consider any applicants that meet the admission requirements as indicated on this site: http://dan.uwo.ca/graduate/future_students/admission_requirements.html.
+- The DAN Department of Management & Organizational Studies will consider any applicants that meet the admission requirements as indicated on this site: https://dan.uwo.ca/graduate/gdip_accounting/future_students/index.html.

 - Ivey Business School will only be accepting students from the Ivey program.

 - The Ivey Program requires a 250-word Statement of Interest.